Ciriak/Steam-Scanner/README.md

 ```

 ## Developping
+Install the dependencies and generate the dist folder
 ```
 yarn
 ```

-Will install the dependencies and generate the dist folder
+Start the watcher

 ```
 yarn run dev
 ```

-Will start the watcher

 ## Launching the app (dev mode)